 Savings banks

-Savings banks focus on safely storing savings and providing interest.
-Although their role has diminished, savings functions are still important for anyone looking to build wealth without taking risks.
+Savings banks focus on the safe storage of savings and the provision of interest.
+Although their role has become smaller, savings functions are still important for anyone who wants to build wealth without taking risks.

 Investment banks

-Investment banks assist companies and large organisations in raising capital, mergers, acquisitions, and initial public offerings.
-They focus less on consumers but play a significant role in international financial markets.
+Investment banks support companies and large organisations in raising capital, mergers, acquisitions and stock market listings.
+They focus less on consumers, but play a major role in the international financial markets.

 Central banks

-Central banks, such as De Nederlandsche Bank (DNB) and the European Central Bank (ECB), oversee financial stability, regulate the money supply, and supervise other banks.
-They are the foundation of trust in the monetary system.
+Central banks, such as De Nederlandsche Bank (DNB) and the European Central Bank (ECB), safeguard financial stability, regulate the money supply and supervise other banks.
+They form the basis of trust in the monetary system.

 What can you do at a bank?